ZhaoheDai/ZhaoheDai.github.io/_pages/people.md

  * 2023.12-present, 岑昶, Chang Cen is working on liquid phase contact mechanics.

  * 2024.05-present, 邹济宇, Jiyu Zou is working on the nonlinear dynamics of resonators.

+ * 2024.09-present, 王俊骞, Junqian Wang is working on the wetting on lubricated films.

+ * 2024.09-present, 李奇檑, Qilei Li is working on the vdW saging of 2D crystals.

 <br>
 <br>
 <hr>